willy836/Portfolio-App/README.md

 # Portfolio Application

-> This is a Portfolio Website built with HTML and CSS
+> This is a Portfolio Website built with HTML5, CSS3 and JavaScript

 ## Built With

+- HTML5
-- HTML
+- CSS3
-- CSS
+- JavaScript

 ## Live Demo